erikvullings/mithril-materialized/packages/lib/README.md

 NEW

-- [Kanban](https://erikvullings.github.io/mithril-materialized/#!/kanban): new component to render an editable list of - `InputCheckbox`: label is optional
+- [Kanban](https://erikvullings.github.io/mithril-materialized/#!/kanban): new component to render an editable list of items.
+Supports drag-and-drop between lists too, essentially allowing you to create a Kanban list.
+Hence the name.
+- `InputCheckbox`: label is optional
 - `Options` and `RadioButtons` are more consistent with respect to look and feel.
 - `Options` and `RadioButtons` support an `inline` property to align them horizontally.
 - `Select`, `Options`, and `RadioButtons` all use `IInputOption` to specify their options.
 An item can be disabled now.